 US poses existential threat to Russia, says Putin’s leading diplomat

-Putin’s foreign affairs mouthpiece made several anti-western claims in a rambling press conference
+Putin’s foreign minister made several anti-Western claims in a rambling press conference

 Vladimir Putin’s top diplomat claimed the US posed an existential threat to Russia through its support for Ukraine.